The Three Types of Field Sobriety Tests in Wisconsin

 Published By admin

 We have all heard about field sobriety tests, but what do they entail?
-Field sobriety tests are three different tests used by police officers to determine if a driver is under the influence.
+The 3 major Field sobriety tests are three different tests used by police officers to determine if a driver is under the influence.
 These tests assess a driver’s balance, coordination, and ability to focus on more than one thing.
 Continue reading to learn about three of the FSTs used in Wisconsin.

 1. Horizontal Gaze Nystagmus